Code-Institute-Submissions/SOlaCoder005-ba-mi-soro_AugResub/README.md

 ### **8.2 Content**

 Although some of the resources credited below are already listed in the [5.
-Technologies Used](#5-Technologies-Used) section of the README and [References section](#10-References); the credits listed here are relative to specific content that has been incorporated into the Ba Mi Soro website:
+Technologies Used](#5-Technologies-Used) section and [10.
+References section](#10-References); the credits listed here are relative to specific content that has been incorporated into the Ba Mi Soro website:

 **Nav Menu**